diwu1990/UnarySim/sw/README.md

 ### _'test'_ subdirectory
 This directory contains simple testing examples for above components, which are integrated with Jupyter-notebook.

+## Citation
+If you use this work for uGEMM simulation, please cite our paper published in 47th International Symposium on Computer Architecture (ISCA 2020) in which we developed and evaluated uGEMM.

+@inproceedings {uGEMM2020isca,
+  title = {uGEMM: Unary Computing Architecture for GEMM Applications}, author = {Di Wu and Jingjie Li and Ruokai Yin and Hsuan Hsiao and Younghyun Kim and Joshua San Miguel}, booktitle = {Proceedings of the 46th International Symposium on Computer Architecture}
+  year = {2020},
+}

 ## Contribution
 Active contributor: